 - Built-in support for using in filtered content (WPGB/Piotnet Grid/JetSmartfilters) and in lightboxes, modals.

-- Hides Youtube UI & video recommendations out of the box.
+- Hides Youtube branding & video recommendations out of the box.

-The player has two ‘modes’, video and audio.
+The player has two ‘layout modes’, video and audio.

 Video – supports locally hosted video (mp4, ogg, ogv, webm, mov, m4v) as well as Youtube & Vimeo hosted URLs.